 The Manual Clippers

-It will probably be hard to find a pair of manual clippers in today’s time, unless you are located somewhere in the Western countries.
+It will probably be hard to find a pair of manual clippers in today’s time unless you are located somewhere in Western countries.

 Due to the fact that the cost of producing electric hair clippers decreased during those times as well.
 The manual clippers worked in the same manner that was described above.